thomasvanhees/python-monorepo-poetry/README.md

 - One way to solve this chaining issue is to add the local development versions to the top of the chain.
 E.g., adding `lib_c` as a dev dependency to the `lib_a` `pyproject.toml`.
 Note that it does not need to be added as an official package.
 - Note that for some reason the dependencies need to be ordered in a specific way: dependencies lower down the chain should be placed above higher dependencies.
 - The `poetry.lock` will contain the packages of the development environment, so it should/will contain the local development packages, not the official releases!

+# PyCharm setup

+- Create a project at the root of the repo, in this case `python-monorepo-poetry`.
+- Configure your base Python installation as the interpreter for this project.
+I think it will not be used.
+- Configure content sources and exclude temporary folders.
+- At this point, check that imports from libraries and applications are correctly working.
+If not, remove the `.idea` folder at the repo root and try again.
+Note that at this point the lib/app imports are working because of the content roots, but any dependencies will not be recognized yet.
+- Now add additional projects to the existing project for every app and library.
+These seem to have their own content roots, that they may or may not inherit from the root project.
+At least they will only get roots limited to their own folder.
+So at this point the imports may stop working again.
+- Create VENVs for every lib and app and add them in PyCharm.
+You probably have to rename them a bit.
+- Associate every sub-project with its correct interpreter from the VENVs you just made.
+Add this point everything should start working again.
+- Note: the sub-projects automatically add sources roots outside their folder structures based on the path installs you do in the VENV.
+But that is fine.
+- Create run configurations for every library and application.
+Also create a compound configuration to run them all.
+Save as a project file so it can be added to Git.
+-